- Free Legal Information

 9. Notice period.

-10. Job Title and description of job.
+10. Job Title and description of the job.

 11. Where the employee is expected to work.